axentix/neumorphic/README.md

 ```
 git clone https://github.com/axentix/neumorphic.git
 cd neumorphic
-npm install
+npm ci
 ```

 After installation you have access to our source files.
-You can build project with `npm run build` or watch it with `npm run watch`.
+You can build project with `npm run build` or serve it with `npm run dev`.
-We use BrowserSync for our development process.

 ## Documentation